 “It was tradition, nothing more.
 I feel bad I have nothing for you.”

 I heard the story when I was young, how the trouble maker was the firstborn, and she would be the one to have my wise owl’s diamond.
 I looked her straight in her eyes and I covered her hand with mine and told her, “It is you I love, nothing makes me happy but having you here.
 You have taught me a lifetime of truths, a stepping stone for my own children, and I heard everything you said.
 I don’t need a ring, I only need you.”

 She continued, “I did wrong.”

-She stood and began searching inside a drawer for anything she could pass along too me, as I kept repeating I need you, just you.
-Please don’t worry, I will cherish you for the rest of my life – whispering to myself, “and other’s will forget.”
+She stood and began searching inside a drawer for anything she could pass along to me, as I kept repeating I need you, just you.
+Please don’t worry, I will cherish you for the rest of my life – whispering to myself, “and others will forget.”

 Now my Mama thought it was wrong since the girl never took a day to check on my owl, and I knew Mama had feelings too.
 I wasn’t about to fight about something that’s done and over with.

 But my owl continued “I was wrong, you should have been the one to wear my ring, do you understand?
 You come here we talk, we laugh and you bring my favorite food, I know you feel love, and the other one doesn’t stop here when she is close by.”
 Her head kept moving back and forth, she was trying hard to think of something to hand me.
 I told her to sit and let’s talk about something better.
 Let’s laugh.

 My wise old owl pinched my cheek, I knew by looking eye to eye – no words had to be exchanged – I reached to wrap my arms around her, “Love is not a material thing.
 Love is having years together, sharing stories while you tossed dried Italian bread for blackbirds, and knowing you would be here in the window waving when I left the house.”

 That afternoon I learned my wise owl loved me for who I was and understood the trouble I had lived with most of my life.